-Instruct has 4 centres offering *Magnetic Resonance Techniques across Europe.
+Instruct has 7 centres offering Magnetic Resonance Techniques across Europe.
 Navigate the map and click on the pins to discover centres near you.

 Nuclear Magnetic Resonance (NMR) has evolved as the main technique to obtain structural information at atomic resolution in solution on macrobiomolecules such as proteins and nucleic acids.
-Nowadays solution NMR is an indispensable enabling technology for determining not only structures of such molecules but also their interactions, even weak and transient, as well as for characterizing functional processes in solution and also directly in living cells.
+Nowadays, solution NMR is an indispensable enabling technology for determining not only structures of such molecules but also their interactions, even weak and transient, as well as for characterising functional processes in solution and also directly in living cells.
 The power of NMR resides in linking structural, dynamic, kinetic and thermodynamic information so as to make it a technique of choice in cutting-edge research in medicine and biology.

-Solution NMR within INSTRUCT therefore provides a major approach to obtaining the molecular-level information needed to build networks of interactions responsible for vital cellular processes and to describe them at molecular level.
+Solution NMR within Instruct provides a major approach to obtaining the molecular-level information needed to build networks of interactions responsible for vital cellular processes, and to describe them at molecular level.
 Thanks to the recent hardware and software developments, its applicability ranges from supra-molecular structures to intrinsically unfolded proteins at almost physiological concentrations.
 Solution NMR offers unique possibilities to study dynamic processes at atomic resolution and over a very wide range of timescales, from picoseconds to hours, including folding mechanisms and transient formation of complexes.

 While solution NMR is already a well-established technique for the structural determination of biomolecules in solution, solid state (SS) NMR has experienced tremendous methodological and technical advancements over the last decade, and is reaching the status of a powerful technique for the mechanistic and structural investigation of biological solids.
-SS NMR is intrinsically free of the limitations imposed on liquid state NMR by the size of the system under investigation, and can handle molecular systems that are not amenable to X-ray studies, such as insoluble aggregates and fibrils.
+SS NMR is intrinsically free of the limitations imposed on liquid state NMR by the size of the system under investigation, and can handle molecular systems that are not amenable to X-ray studies such as insoluble aggregates and fibrils.
 New exciting possibilities are discovered almost daily and SS NMR is thus expected to open new avenues for modern biology in the near future.

 Electron Paramagnetic Resonance (EPR) measures the absorption of electromagnetic radiation by a paramagnetic system placed in a static magnetic field.
-Standard applications of EPR include characterization of free radicals, studies of organic reactions involving radicals/paramagnetic metals, and investigations of the electronic and structural properties of paramagnetic centers.
+Standard applications of EPR include characterisation of free radicals, studies of reactions involving radicals/paramagnetic metals, and investigations of the electronic and structural properties of paramagnetic centers.
 In complex biological systems with stable or transient paramagnetic centres (which can be metal ions or clusters, spin labels, amino acid radicals, or organic cofactor radicals) EPR is used to study the arrangement of cofactors and subunits, the formation of secondary structure elements, or the interactions between biomolecules.

 The information obtained is used in the determination of molecular structure.
 The accuracy of this structural information often exceeds that of other methods.
 In many cases, EPR spectroscopic data provide the only structural information, in particular when high-resolution crystals are not available and systems are too large for high-resolution NMR spectroscopy.
 EPR data can complement the information gained by other structural methodologies, and has proved to be an essential technique for interdisciplinary investigations of biological systems.